 - No student is permitted to take business courses numbered 300 or above prior to admission to junior status in a business major.
 Exceptions may be requested by majors in other departments from the director of undergraduate programs of the Albers School of Business and Economics. - 2.
-Admission to junior standing in a bachelor of arts in business administration (BABA) major requires at least 90 credits and a cumulative grade point average of 2.25.
-Also, BABA students must have completed MT 118 and 130 or the equivalent, EC 260, and at least four of these seven other required lower-division courses: ACC 230, 231, MGMT 280, CSC 103, and EC 271 and 272.
-The grade point average in these courses must be no less than 2.25. - 3.
-Both BABA and bachelor of arts in economics (BAE) students must maintain a 2.25 cumulative grade point average and a 2.25 business cumulative grade point average. - Students in the Albers School of Business and Economics must earn a grade of C- or better in each course required by the major and supporting courses such as MT 118,130, CSC 103, EC 271, and MGMT 280. - Students applying for readmission after an absence of four consecutive quarters or more will be required to meet program and performance requirements in force at the time of readmission. - 6.
+To be admitted to junior standing in a bachelor of arts in business administration (BABA) major, at least 90 credits and a cumulative grade point average of 2.25 is required.
+Also, BABA students must have completed MATH 118 and 130 or the equivalent, ECON 260, and at least four of these six other required lower-division courses: ACCT 230, 231, BUEN 280, CSSE 103, and ECON 271 and 272.
+The grade point average in these courses must be at least 2.25.
+The remaining two required lower-division courses must be completed by the end of the second quarter of their junior year. - 3.
+Both BABA and bachelor of arts in economics (BA ECON) students must maintain a 2.25 cumulative grade point average and a 2.25 business cumulative grade point average. - 4.
+Students in the Albers School of Business and Economics must earn a grade of C- or better in each course required by the major and supporting courses such as MATH 118,130, CSSE 103, and ECON 271. - 5.
+Students applying for readmission after an absence of four consecutive quarters or more will be required to meet program and performance requirements in force at the time of re-enrollment. - 6.
 Students changing to business and economics majors from other majors will be required to meet program and academic performance requirements in force at the time the major is changed.